bisforboman/exjobb/Thesis/Outline.md

 * Decision :: (data x data) -> data
 * Collection :: IO data

-Where the Decision is the conjugation of the Service and the State and the Collection is the process of interpreting raw data.
+Where the Decision is the kartesian product of the Service and the State and the Collection is the process of interpreting raw data.

 *was this relevant to mention?*